President Néstor Kirchner Fellowship

 Article 7.
 Rights of publication, reproduction and exhibition:

 Article 8.
-Calendar of the call for competition of Fellowships 1, 2 and 3:
+Calendar of the call for competition of Fellowships:

-March 1st, 2014: Opening of the reception of Applications for Fellowships 1, 2 and 3.
+March 1st, 2015: Opening of the reception of Applications.

-August, 2014: Announcement in Buenos Aires of the three selected Fellows and subsequent publication of the announcement on the official website.
+August, 2015: Announcement in Buenos Aires of the four selected Fellows and subsequent publication of the announcement on the official website.

 The organizers reserve the right to modify the target dates for production and logistical reasons.